-Inventories were reviewed at 30 June 2022 to ensure they are carried at the lower of cost and NRV.
+Inventories were reviewed at 30 June 2023 to ensure they are carried at the lower of cost and NRV.

-The amount of any inventory write-down to NRV are recognised as an expense in the period the write-down or loss occurred.
+The amount of any inventory write-down to NRV is recognised as an expense in the period the write-down or loss occurred.
 Any write-down reversals are recognised as an expense reduction.

-The reversals of previous write downs of \$0.177 million in 2021-22 is a result of the annual review of the recoverable values of inventory and future cash flows for projects.
+The reversals of previous write downs of \$102.575 million in 2022-23 is a result of the annual review of the recoverable values of inventory and future cash flows for projects.

-Renewal SA uses a discounted cash flow methodology to value its inventory balances associated with the Bowden, Lot Fourteen Playford Alive, Prospect and Tonsley projects.
+Renewal SA uses a discounted cash flow methodology to value its inventory balances associated with the Bowden, Lot Fourteen, Playford Alive, Prospect and Tonsley projects.

 Equity contributions are not included in the discounted cash flow valuation as the nature of the payment is of the form of an owner's contribution to the organisation as a whole rather than being of the nature of funding to offset the capital cost of the particular project.
 The following are specific recognition criteria:

-Land held for sale
+Land Held for Sale